pretix/pretix/doc/development/api/plugins.rst

 .. _`pluginsetup`:

-To create a new plugin, create a new python package which must be a vaild `Django app`_ and must contain plugin metadata, as described below.
+To create a new plugin, create a new python package which must be a valid `Django app`_ and must contain plugin metadata, as described below.

 The following pages go into detail about the several types of plugins currently supported.
-While these instructions don't assume that you know a lot about pretix, they do assume that you have prior knowledge about Django (e.g. it's view layer, how it's ORM works, etc.).
+While these instructions don't assume that you know a lot about pretix, they do assume that you have prior knowledge about Django (e.g. its view layer, how its ORM works, etc.).

 Plugin metadata
 ---------------